CanaryTek/ransomware-samba-tools/README.md

 As we can see in the logs, the infected machine started encrypting files in our honeypot at 20:03:59 and fail2ban detected it and blocked the ip at 20:04:00, so the the ransomware only had 1 second to encrypt files in the server.
 If we have enough files in our honeypot, it won't get very far in just 1 second...

-If we check the status of our honeypot, we see that we only had 6 files encrypted, si the "infection" was limited to our honeypot and no real riles where afected.
+If we check the status of our honeypot, we see that we only had 6 files encrypted, so the "infection" was limited to our honeypot and no real files where afected.

 Not bad...